 Reasons why nations gain by spatial specialization and exchange with other countries.
 Analysis of the mechanism by which international equilibrium is restored.
 Study of trade and foreign exchange policies.
-Offered every 2 years.
-3 credits.

 GL/ED 271 International and Comparative Education

 LASC-Global Perspectives, Individual and Community Well-Being